Launch Emergency Support Services

 - It must have an established local emergency plan or program.

 - New to launching a Local Emergency Program?
 Contact your EMBC regional office for next steps.

 - It must have an established ESS program with an ESS team.

 - This is a volunteer-based program where the management and size of an ESS team is at the discretion of the Local Emergency Program.
 Learn more about ESS service delivery through the ESS Field Guide (PDF, 4.38MB).

 - The ESS team must understand ESS delivery.
 All ESS team members must meet basic ESS training recommendations.

-- Evaluate technology requirements.
-Basic technical guidelines are provided, but local emergency programs are responsible for assessing their own needs for ESS delivery.
-Watch Community2Community (C2C) webinars for considerations and helpful tips.
+- Technology requirements: Basic technical guidelines are provided, but local emergency programs are responsible for assessing their own needs for ESS delivery.

-- Always plan for power and connectivity disruptions during an emergency event by having paper-based forms available to your team.
+- Outage planning: Always plan for power and connectivity disruptions or outages during an emergency event by having paper forms available to your teams.

 These recommendations support the adoption and use of the ERA tool.